JohnCoker/pictureframe/config/tinkerboard/README.md

 ### 1.1.
 Install Linux

-Download from the [Asus Support page](https://www.asus.com/uk/supportonly/TInker%20Board2GB/HelpDesk_Download/) and burn the image to a microSDHC disk.
-Install the disk into the slot on the board.
+Download from the [Asus Support page](https://www.asus.com/uk/supportonly/TInker%20Board2GB/HelpDesk_Download/) and burn the image to a microSDHC card.
+Insert the card into the slot on the bottom of the TinkerBoard.

 Plug the HDMI port into your TV and attach a keyboard and mouse to the USB ports.